Personnel security is one of the most critical (and most often overlooked!) areas of information security. The

 Before bringing new employees on board within your organization, you should perform some level of background investigation.
 The exact type of investigation that you perform will depend heavily on the type of business you conduct and the level of trust inherent in the specific position.
 For example, a defense contractor dealing with national secrets would probably conduct much more thorough pre-employment screening than a telemarketing firm.
 On the other hand, that telemarketing firm might conduct extremely detailed checks when hiring a new accountant.

 One word of warning on pre-employment screening: You must consult your attorney prior to initiating a background investigation program.
-The laws regarding the types of investigations you may perform, the level of consent required from the candidate and the ways you
+The laws regarding the types of investigations you may perform, the level of consent required from the candidate and the ways you may use the information you uncover vary widely from state to state and country to country.
+If you aren't aware of the laws in your jurisdiction, you may quickly find yourself at the wrong end of a lawsuit.

 Phase II: Orientation